deltawave-tech/pcp/README.md

 pcp --supervise -- --shepherd --config experiment.json --workers 2
 ```

+## Documentation

+For detailed technical documentation, architecture guides, and API references, see [DOCUMENTATION.md](DOCUMENTATION.md).

 ## Limitations

 PCP currently implements data parallelism only.
 Model size is constrained by individual worker node memory capacity, as each worker maintains a complete copy of the model parameters.
 This limits scalability for very large models without implementing model parallelism techniques.